Canning Chicken Broth | Chicken Stock

 - Aromatics: onion, carrot, garlic, celery.

-- Herbs: Use fresh herbs, if available-parsley, thyme, rosemary, sage, bay leaf, and the like.
+- Herbs: Use fresh herbs, if available, such as parsley, thyme, rosemary, sage, bay leaf, etc.

 - Salt: You can use any salt, like kosher salt, sea salt or pink Himalayan salt.